tencentyun/intlcloud-documents/yehe_doc/容器/容器服务/最佳实践/弹性伸缩/在 TKE 上使用自定义指标进行弹性伸缩_intl_en.md

 ## Prerequisites

 - You have created a TKE cluster of v1.12 or later version.
 For more information, see [Creating a Cluster](https://intl.cloud.tencent.com/document/product/457/30637).
-- You have deployed the PROM instance and performed the corresponding custom metric collection.
+- You have deployed the PROM instance and collected the corresponding custom metrics.
 - You have installed [Helm](https://helm.sh/docs/intro/install/).

 ## Directions

 <span id="example"></span>